kolonialno/python-coding-workshop/README.md

-# Velkommen til Odas workshop!
+# Welcome to Oda's coding workshop.